-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient Hospital Care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Operating and recovery room costs Physical, occupational, and speech language therapy \$200 copayment for each Medicare- covered hospital stay.
-You pay these amounts until you reach the out- of-pocket maximum.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient Mental Health Care Covered services include: • Mental health care services that require a hospital stay. • Inpatient substance abuse services \$200 copayment for each Medicare-covered hospital stay.
+Your provider must follow prior authorization requirements.
+You pay these amounts until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
-A transfer to a separate facility type (such as an Acute Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.
-For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules. \$200 copayment for each Medicare- covered hospital stay.
-You pay these amounts until you reach the out- of-pocket maximum.
+For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules. \$200 copayment for each Medicare-covered hospital stay.
+You pay these amounts until you reach the out-of-pocket maximum.
 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
-A transfer to a separate facility type (such as an Acute Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.
 For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.